Michael-Cowie/Notes/General/Linux.md

 ![](./images/linux_2.png)

-In the following example above I have two directories. `~/some/where` which contains a file `.some.txt` and another directory `~/else/where/` which contains a file `else.txt`.
+In the following example above I have two directories. `~/some/where` which contains a file `some.txt` and another directory `~/else/where/` which contains a file `else.txt`.

 With the current working directory being `~`, I run the following command `sudo mount --bind ~/some/where ~/else/where`.
 This will create a bind mount with the mount point being, `~/else/where`.
 This means, the content inside of `~/else/where` is now the content inside of `~/some/where`, which can be seen by `dir else/where` and observing that the content is now `some.txt`